Ninnat/ninnat.github.io/_posts/2019-09-15-representation-category.md

 \end{align}$$
 each with (possibly zero) multiplicity $n_{\lambda}$.
 An important special is when the left hand side is a tensor product of irreps, then (19) is the **Clebsch-Gordan decomposition**, the multiplicities in which when $G$ is a unitary group $\U(d)$ are known as the [Littlewood-Richardson coefficients](https://en.wikipedia.org/wiki/Littlewood%E2%80%93Richardson_rule#Littlewood%E2%80%93Richardson_coefficients).

-We are going to rewrite (18) so that there is no sum over multiplcities using Schur's lemma magic.
+We are going to rewrite (18) so that there is no sum over multiplicities using Schur's lemma magic.
 $$\begin{align}
 V &
 \stackrel{G}{\simeq} \bigoplus_{\lambda \in \hat{G}} V_{\lambda} \otimes \mathrm{Hom}_G (V_{\lambda},V)